Mucus in Dog Poop: Causes and How to Treat It

 How to Treat Mucus in Dog Poop

-The treatment your dog will need depends on the cause of mucus in their poop.
-For some dogs, the mucus will be a one-time issue that resolves itself after a couple of days.
+Treatment depends on the cause of mucus in dog poop.
+For some dogs, mucus is a one-time issue that resolves itself after a couple of days.

 For other dogs, treatments may be more intensive.
-Parasites will need to be treated with a prescription dewormer, such as Interceptor Plus or Heartgard Plus.
+You will need to treat parasites with a prescription dewormer, such as Interceptor Plus or Heartgard Plus.
 If Giardia is the culprit, your vet may prescribe Panacur, which can be more effective than traditional dewormers.
 Bacterial infections will need antibiotics, such as Baytril (enrofloxacin), metronidazole, or tylosin.
-Dogs with recurrent episodes of colitis and mucus in their poop may require a prescription diet, such as Royal Canin Gastrointestinal High Fiber dog food.
+Dogs with recurrent episodes of colitis and mucus in their poop may need a prescription diet, such as Royal Canin Gastrointestinal High Fiber dog food.

 If your dog is acting normal and still has energy and an appetite, you can try offering them a bland diet of boiled chicken and white rice at home for a few days.

-Some causes of colitis and mucus can be improved by altering the level of fiber in the diet or with probiotics, such as Purina Pro Plan FortiFlora.
-Diet changes may also be needed with IBD, although in this case, it’s best to work with a veterinarian to determine the food allergen and remove it from your dog’s diet.
-A highly-digestible, low-allergen diet, such as Royal Canin Hydrolyzed Protein HP may be helpful here.
+Some causes of colitis and mucus can improve if you alter the level of fiber in your dog’s diet or with probiotics, such as Purina Pro Plan FortiFlora.
+Your veterinarian may also recommend diet changes with IBD, although in this case, it’s best to work with a veterinarian to determine the food allergen and remove it from your dog’s diet.
+A highly-digestible, low-allergen diet, such as Royal Canin Hydrolyzed Protein HP, may be helpful here.

-If your dog’s poop does not improve after a few days on a bland diet or if your dog’s symptoms get worse, you should contact your veterinarian.
+If your dog’s poop is mucousy and does not improve after a few days on a bland diet or if your dog’s symptoms get worse, you should contact your veterinarian.

 Frequently Asked Questions (FAQs)